 The MAIDS study showed that around 40% of riders tumbled or slid across the road without hitting anything else, and that 49% of all the injuries were rated to be minor.
 These common injuries are mostly preventable by wearing a protective clothing including a motorcycle jacket.
 The legs have their own worries, so if you want to know whether it is worth it to form out cash for motorcycle pants, read this comprehensive article I wrote.

 It is also worth noting that sliding in loose gravel, while painful, won’t nearly abrade as much as tarmac.
 And the higher the speed, the longer the slide.
 I once fell at low speed in the Chalbi Desert in Northern Kenya.
 My jacket sleeve pushed up so I fell on bare skin.
 I rubbed some salt into it and carried on.
 Within two weeks the scar was gone.
 If this was on the tarmac at speed, I’d have been in hospital for days.

 In short, while a motorcycle jacket will probably not save your life in a high impact crash, it will most likely save your skin.
-And a cheap jacket (like this one on Amazon) is much better than no jacket at all.
+And it doesn’t have to be expensive either.
+Any of these jackets will be 100% better than no jacket at all.

 Are Motorcycle Jackets Better Protection Than Leather or Denim?